-EDI Payer ID Number: SWHMA
+• EDI Payer ID Number: SWHMA

 To verify the status of your Claims please use the Availity portal.
-Claims questions can be submitted through the chat feature on the Availity portal, or by contacting the Provider Service Center.
+Claims questions can be submitted through the Secure Messaging feature via the Claim Status module on the Availity portal, or by contacting the Provider Contact Center.
+For additional information please refer to the Claims and Compensation section of this Provider Manual.